 My prompt: sunny morning, lo-fi jazz, slow saxophone, warm and effortless, like brunch on a patio.
 When the music started, my wife said it felt like we weren’t even at home anymore.

 Prompt: high-stakes Easter egg hunt, cinematic G-funk bassline, intense percussive rhythm, chaotic but triumphant.
-My daughter went straight into mission mode — running faster than usual, totally convinced she was on some important quest.
+My daughter suddenly shifted into high gear, sprinting along with a sense of urgency, completely absorbed in what she thought was a crucial mission.

 - 03:00 PM | Background Calm: mood is a breather — low-key, quiet, with older relatives and kids around.
 Nothing should steal the spotlight.

 Prompt: piano interlude, simple, warm, emotional pause.
-I made sure to pick instrumental so the music supports without taking over.
+I chose the music without any singing, so it helps without overpowering everything.

 A Custom Song for the Kids